exoplatform/exo-documentation/docs/Administration.rst

 - For new wallets, you can make the following actions:

-*Initialize wallet*: Allows you to activate the wallet and send the initial funds with a optionnaly a message to the wallet's owner.
+*Initialize wallet*: Allows you to activate the wallet and send the initial funds with a optionally a message to the wallet's owner.
 *Reject wallet*: The action requires your confirmation.
 The wallet's owner will display a message informing that his wallet creation has been rejected and will have the possibility to request the initialization once again.

 |image331|